 If you’re business is new (less than 2-3 years), however, meeting these standards can be hard, since it takes time to build business credit.
 Luckily, there are a lot of different options for these kinds of situations.
 For one, using your business credit card often and always making your payments on time is a sure way to build up your business credit.
 Taking out a small loan is another good way to get your credit up, since small loans are easier to get approved for and can be paid off fairly quick.

 This is where your personal credit comes into play, since this is where lenders will look if you don’t have a business credit history for them to consider.
 Like with business credit, you can build or improve your personal credit simply by making personal debts and paying them off on time.
 It’s important before you start looking for a lender to check both your personal and your business credit so that you can see whether they need to be improved.

 Secured vs Unsecured Loans

-Securing a loan is common way to help a lender feel safe even if your credit situation isn’t great.
+Securing a loan is a common way to help a lender feel safe even if your credit situation isn’t great.
 Providing collateral means agreeing to allow a lender to take something valuable if you find yourself unable to pay back your loan.
 You can use personal assets as collateral, like your home or vehicle, or business-related assets, like real estate or equipment.
 When you secure a loan with collateral, it’s another way to lower the lender’s risk of losing money by approving your loan.
-The difference is that with secured loans, it’s you who’s at risk, since something valuable of yours is on the line.
+The difference is that with secured loans, it’s you who’s at risk since something valuable of yours is on the line.